thoughtspot/rest-api-sdk/Java/doc/controllers/user.md

 # Create User

-To programmatically create a user account in the ThoughtSpot system use this API endpoint.
+To programmatically create a user account in the ThoughtSpot system, use this API endpoint.
 Using this API, you can create a user and assign groups.
 To create a user, you require admin user privileges.
 All users created in the ThoughtSpot system are added to ALL_GROUP

 ```java
 CompletableFuture<UserResponse> createUserAsync(